vidian/elehdocumentation/docs/source/index.rst

 Welcome to Eleh documentation!
 ===================================

-**Eleh** is a funny word spoken by Weird High-Intelligent Bibliophile Girl in this earth. *but i like..
+**Eleh** is a funny word spoken by a Weird High-Intelligent Bibliophile Girl in this earth. *but i like h..

 .. note::